 - The Funds have characteristics unlike traditional investment products and will not be suitable for all investors.
-Carefully read this Prospectus before determining whether any Fund may be a suitable investment. - · A Fund is not operational and cannot be purchased by an investor until approximately the tenth day of the month indicated in the name of the Fund. - Each Fund seeks to provide exposure to the S&P 500 Index, prior to taking into account any fees or expenses or the performance of any fixed income exposure included in the Fund's portfolio, while providing a combination of two of the below "Options Strategies," which are designed to produce certain pre-determined outcomes (the "Outcomes"), over a six-month, one-year or six-year period (each, an "Outcome Period"), as specified in each Fund's name.
+Carefully read this Prospectus before determining whether any Fund may be a suitable investment. - A Fund is not operational and cannot be purchased by an investor until approximately the tenth day of the month indicated in the name of the Fund. - Each Fund seeks to provide exposure to the S&P 500 Index, prior to taking into account any fees or expenses or the performance of any fixed income exposure included in the Fund's portfolio, while providing a combination of two of the below "Options Strategies," which are designed to produce certain pre-determined outcomes (the "Outcomes"), over a six-year period (each, an "Outcome Period"), as specified in each Fund's name.
 There is no guarantee that a Fund will be successful in its attempt to achieve its investment objective and/or Outcomes.
 There also is no guarantee that a particular Options Strategy will be successful.
 An investor may lose some or all of their investment in a Fund.

 Options Strategies Description 1.
 Buffer Strategy Designed to provide a cushion against a specified percentage of losses in the Fund's S&P 500 Index exposure (the "Buffer") if the S&P 500 Index experiences losses during the Outcome Period.
-2. Floor Strategy Designed to limit losses in the Fund's S&P 500 Index exposure to a specified percentage (the "Floor") if the S&P 500 Index experiences losses during the Outcome Period.
-3. Par Up Strategy Designed to provide participation in the gains of the S&P 500 Index at a declared participation rate (the "Par Up Rate") if the S&P 500 Index experiences gains during the Outcome Period.
-4. Par Down Strategy Designed to limit losses in the Fund's S&P 500 Index exposure at a declared participation rate (the "Par Down Rate") if the S&P 500 Index experiences losses during the Outcome Period.
-5. Spread Strategy Designed to provide participation in the gains of the S&P 500 Index if the S&P 500 Index experiences gains during the Outcome Period that exceed a declared spread (the "Spread").
-6. Stacker Cap Strategy Designed to provide participation in the gains of the S&P 500 Index up to a declared cap (the "S&P 500 Index Cap") if the S&P 500 Index experiences gains during the Outcome Period plus additional gains equal to any upside market performance of a secondary market index (the S&P 500 Index and each secondary market index is referred to as a "Reference Index," and, collectively, the "Reference Indices") up to a declared cap (such cap together with the S&P 500 Index Cap, the "Index Caps," and, each, an "Index Cap") if that secondary Reference Index experiences gains during the Outcome Period.
+2. Par Up Strategy Designed to provide participation in the gains of the S&P 500 Index at a declared participation rate (the "Par Up Rate") if the S&P 500 Index experiences gains during the Outcome Period.
+3. Par Down Strategy Designed to limit losses in the Fund's S&P 500 Index exposure at a declared participation rate (the "Par Down Rate") if the S&P 500 Index experiences losses during the Outcome Period.